Are you new to autocross, or new to Spokes? Here’s all the info on how to get involved.

 Here is a description on the SCCA website.
 Or, here’s a video.

 Note: You do NOT need to be a Spokes member to participate in our autocrosses, but being a member gets you discounted entry, makes you eligible for year end points and trophies, and more (details below).

 - Mandatory: Make sure your car meets the requirements listed on the Getting Your Car Ready page.
 If your car does not meet those requirements, you will not be allowed to compete 🙁

-- Recommended: Using this quick handbook or from the the complete SCCA car classification guide, figure out which class your car falls in.
+- Recommended: Using the SCCA car classification guide, figure out which class your car falls in.
 If you can’t figure it out, don’t worry!
 Ask in the Spokes Facebook group, or just show up to the event and ask the vehicle tech inspector.

 - Recommended: If possible, register online for the autocross.
 You don’t have to register online ahead of time; you can register at the event in person.
 You can find the registration link in the event page from the list of events.

 - Remember to wear closed-toed shoes.
 If you have an appropriate Snell-rated helmet, bring it, otherwise you can use one of the loaner helmets from Spokes.

 - If it is your first time, arrive on site by 7:30am.
 Find a place to park (known as a paddock spot).
 Remove all the loose items from your car and get it ready for tech inspection.

 - Take your car over to the tech inspection area before going to the registration trailer.
 The tech inspector will check your car, and help you figure out or confirm the correct classing for your car.
 You must apply the class letters on your car before the car will pass tech inspection.